ComradeLouis/gpro-tool/README.md

 -- Added 14/07 - TCD calculation and time loss from tyres/fuel/stops.
 Added full strategy calculations (time loss from tyre choice, fuel load, time per added stop etc).
 These will output an optimum strategy.

 -- Added 15/07 - Created .exe file (gpro-tool.exe) - which can be run to do the entire program.
 Output JSON files will be in the "output" folder.

+-- Added as of 28/07 - outputs top 3 strategies, excel sheet output with all data for race

+-- Added 29/07 - testing wear data

+To be added - calcluation of best testing stint length to minimise wear